 The Trump Administration has made clear its plans to systematically dismantle the Environmental Protection Agency.
 Destroying the EPA will be a key element of the administration’s fight, in the words of White House policy advisor Steve Bannon, to achieve the “deconstruction of the administrative state.”
+[Update 8/22/17: Bannon is out, but that doesn’t change the Administration’s strategy or plans.]
 Republicans in Congress appear to support this effort.
 EPA Administrator Scott Pruitt, the perfect person to lead this work, quickly began the task after taking office a few weeks ago.
 In support of this effort, the administration is promoting a specific, negative story about why EPA exists, what its mission is, what the agency has accomplished to protect human health and the environment, and what economic impact the agency’s work has had.
 The administration’s attacks on EPA are absolutely false.
-Its intent is to implement Bannon’s agenda, which is broadly consistent with that of many other right-wing politicians in the U.S. today.
+Its intent is to implement an anti-public health agenda, consistent with the goals of many right-wing politicians in the U.S. today.
 If they succeed, the country—”red” and “blue” America alike—will suffer enormously.

 The core of the administration’s false story is that the EPA has acted unlawfully and against its mission, and has harmed the country.
 It’s crucial to understand exactly why that story is wrong, and how very wrong it is.
 When the administration claims that EPA’s efforts to protect human health and the environment constitute “overreach” and fail to provide “balance” between health and environmental protection and the profitability of corporations, it ignores that EPA’s basic mission is to protect human health and the environment.
 Moreover, political leaders can make their attacks on EPA only by denying the massive health, environmental and economic benefits of the agency’s work over the past four decades, and the legal legitimacy of EPA’s work as approved by bipartisan Congresses and Republican presidents, and as confirmed by courts.